Nutrition Throughout Life

 - analyse, and critically review the physiological differences/ changes occurring during different stages of the life span;

 - analyse and critically review the nutritional requirements of pregnant & lactating women, infants, children, adolescents, adults & older persons;

 - analyse and critically review the dietary/nutritional issues and habits and behaviours of particular relevance to each life stage group.

 - Preconception Nutrition

 - Toddler Nutrition

 - Adolescent Nutrition

 - Dietary Recommendations Across the Lifespan

-Please note: this subject was previously known as Lifespan Nutrition.
+Please note: this subject was previously known as DTN401 Nutrition Throughout Life.

-In this subject, students will develop an understanding of nutrition requirements and physiological changes across the lifespan: pre-conception, pregnancy & foetal development, lactation, infancy, childhood, adolescence, adulthood and ageing as well as special situations including nutrition for sport.
+In this subject, students will develop an understanding of nutrition requirements and physiological changes across the lifespan: pre-conception, pregnancy and foetal development, lactation, infancy, childhood, adolescence, adulthood and ageing.
 Students will also learn about food and nutrition dietary patterns across the different life stages.
-Students will be able to combine prior nutritional and biosciences knowledge and skills with the new material to gain a more in-depth understanding of human nutritional needs, requirements and habits
+Students will be able to combine prior nutritional and biosciences knowledge and skills with the new material to gain a more in depth understanding of human nutritional needs and habits/practices/behaviours.